Rethinking Love, Life, Divorce, and What Makes a Happy Family.

 In the first essay, I was struggling with how to make a family.
 In the second essay, I was struggling how to remake that family—which now included a second child—after the pain and trauma of divorce.

-Since then, I have continued to write personal essays about how to have a “good divorce,” how to exist in the world as a part time mom of two young children, and the outside-the-box parenting methods I have turned to as a single parent.
+Since then, I have continued to meditate on how to have a “good divorce,” how to exist in the world as a “part-time mom” with a full-time job and long-term career ambitions, and the outside-the-box parenting methods I have turned to as a single parent.

 “Mom, can we talk about ‘Game of Thrones’?” my 4-year-old daughter asks at the dinner table, looking up at me hopefully.
 My 6-year-old son nods vigorously.